KULeuven-Diepenbeek/osc-course/content/ch1-c/ecosystems.md

 </pre>

 A simple CMake file is much easier to read and write than a Makefile.
 See [CMake tutorial](https://cmake.org/cmake-tutorial/) for more information.
 CLion manages the `add_executable` arguments for you: adding new files to your project will also automatically add them to the list.

+Since CMake builds Makefiles and Makefiles use cmdline to evoke the compiler, you are essentially using high-level tools that use low-level tools.
+This makes it easier to repeatedly compile bigger projects, instead of calling `gcc file.c` yourself every single time.

+{{<mermaid>}}
+graph TD
+    cmake[CMake]
+    make[Makefiles]
+    cmd[gcc & cmdline]
+    cmake --> make
+    make --> cmd
+{{< /mermaid >}}